LukaszSitko/Bold_Join/README.md

 # Project information
-This project was performed as part of COST Action (CA18237).
+This project was performed as part of the EUdaphobase COST Action (CA18237) www.EUdaphobase.org.